chmitch/mdwguide/Student/Challenges/Challenge1/readme.md

-# Challenge 1 - \Data Warehouse migration from On-premise to Azure Synapse Analytics
+# Challenge 1 - Data Warehouse migration from On-premise to Azure Synapse Analytics

 [< Previous Challenge](/Student/Challenges/Challenge0/readme.md)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Next Challenge>](/Student/Challenges/Challenge2/README.md)

 ## Introduction

 WWI wants to modernize their data warehouse in phases.
 The first stage will be to scale-out horizontally their existing data warehouse (SQL Server OLAP) to Azure Synapse Analytics.
 They like to reuse their existing ETL code and leave their source systems as-is (no migration).
-This will require a Hybrid architecture for on-premise OLTP and Azrue Synapse.
+This will require a Hybrid architecture for on-premise OLTP and Azure Synapse.
 This exercise will be showcasing how to migrate your traditional SQL Server (SMP) to Azure Synapse Analytics (MPP).